 Teaching your leaders the right habits is only the first step.
 Training is quickly forgotten if not put into practice.

 We are all busy, so most of your employees are only going to do what's required.
-If you do not measure and reward your leaders for doing the right things (like growing their people, coaching and giving feedback, having 1 on 1s, and focusing on the right things), do not expect to have great managers.
+If you do not measure and reward your leaders for doing the right things (like growing their people, coaching employees and giving feedback, having 1 on 1s, and focusing on the right things), do not expect to have great managers.

 What's measured tends to improve, and what's ignored, is unlikely to improve on its own.
 This is why Google, and now many other companies, are running surveys like the Google Upward Feedback survey and ensuring all their managers are having 1 on 1s.

 Also, think about the example you're setting.
 Nothing signals more to your team what matters than your actions.
 So don't show them bad leadership examples.

 As an extension of that, what you measure, recognize, and reward, signals to your team what's important.
-If you reward and promote good leaders, you'll see more of them.
+If you reward and promote good team leads, you'll see more of them.
 However, if you are a poor leader that doesn't invest in developing leaders, it's likely your leaders will be poor as well.

 Scaling an organization is hard no matter how you do it.
 Adding the uncertainty and hidden complexity of a flat organizational structure only makes it harder.

 While it may be tempting to try a wild, new, flat management structure, don't fall for the siren song.
 Your efforts are much better invested in making the best conventional organization you can.